tetherless-world/twks/doc/source/java.rst

      "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

-Then use a dependency like:
+Then use a dependency as:

 .. code-block::